joan41868/full-stack-dev-exercise/README.md

 ```
 ## Test
+The tests written ensure:
+- No duplicate users
+- Account activation works

 ```bash
 # unit tests
 $ npm run test
 ```

+## Note for the tests

+Because of the MongoMemoryServer, the duplicateUser test may fail once in 3-4-5 runs.
+Please run again if it fails on the first launch.
 ## Running the whole project - Docker

 ```bash